dimitri-nicolo/calico/master/usage/configuration/prometheus.md

 and [Queries](https://prometheus.io/docs/querying/examples/) for more information.

-To add the new alerting rule to our Prometheus instance, define a _ConfigMap_ in the `calico-monitoring` namespace with the labels `role: calico-prometheus-rules` and `prometheus: calico-node-prometheus`.
+To add the new alerting rule to our Prometheus instance, define a _PrometheusRule_ manifest in the `calico-monitoring` namespace with the labels `role: calico-prometheus-rules` and `prometheus: calico-node-prometheus`.
 The labels should match the labels defined by the `ruleSelector` field of the